 Bring your festival feast to an end on a positive note.
 Our family loved this method of recreating a masterpiece meal into another success.

-Do not throw away your holiday foods!
 Be thankful for your bounty and recreate it until it’s all gone into your family’s tummy.
 Nourishing good food.
 Live simply, live frugally and enjoy those pennies saved by making good quality homemade food!

 - 2 Cups cooked stuffing